Skip to main content.

 4. Rathaus (Town Hall)

-Walk straight on for the next 200 metres after the Einstein House and then turn right into Kreuzgasse, where the Rathaus is located.
+Walk straight on for the next 200 metres after the Einstein House and then turn left into Kreuzgasse, where the Rathaus is located.
 To this day, it has remained the political centre of the city and canton of Bern.

 5. BearPark